KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

    Figure 7.10: Side bar.

 The side bar shows the **Menu**.
 This area let you customize the Olap layout.
-As highlighted in Figure 7.11, the Menu is divided in three
+As highlighted in Figure 7.11, the Menu is divided in three subsections:
-   subsections:

 -  (a) drill options,

 -  (b) OLAP functions,

--  (c) table functions, ï what if.
+-  (c) table functions,

+-  what if.

    |image144|

    Figure 7.11: Side bar Menu.

 We start introducing the interface and leave the description to the next Section 7.2.
 In particular, referring to Figure 7.12, drill types consists of:

 -  (a) position,